Ross65536/phpdev-on-docker/README.md

 repository.
 At this point you should have the project skeleton in your local machine and be ready to start.

 # Starting Docker Containers
 > For sake of time saving, you might just go ahead and execute `docker-compose up` at you're project root.
 While it runs, come back and read this section.
-Also make sure you're using a reasonable internet connection.

-If you're not familiar with Docker you can have a quick grasp of the tool by looking into its documentation [What is docker?](https://www.docker.com/what-docker) or watching [Docker in 12 Minutes](https://www.youtube.com/watch?v=YFl2mCHdv24) and [Docker Compose in 12 Minutes](https://www.youtube.com/watch?v=Qw9zlE3t8Ko).
+If you're not familiar with Docker you can have a quick grasp of the tool by looking into its documentation [What is docker?](https://www.docker.com/what-docker).

-But essentially, what you'll need to know is that Docker is a tool that allows you to run  __containers__ (similar to virtual machines, but much lighter).
+What you'll need to know is that Docker is a tool that allows you to run  __containers__ (similar to virtual machines, but much lighter).
 And this is good because:
 1. We get consistent environments anywhere we want.
 In our case, development (your PCs) and production (xxxx.lbaw-prod.fe.up.pt).
 2. Because we can share this containers __images__, it is simpler to replicate an environment setup (as we will do here).
 3. And because containers are fairly light, we can split our applications into many as we want, helping us having better modularity and a consequently less dependencies related headaches (aka micro services).